fnagel/beautyofcode/Documentation/UserManual/Index.rst

 Within this tab its possible:

-- to highlight some specific lines.
+- Highlight specific lines.
 Use a syntax like: *1,2,3,4,5 or 1-5*
-- to overwrite the default settings configured by your admin.
+- Overwrite the default settings configured by your admin
 - Gutter (show line numbers)
 - Collapse (displays code element collapsed)

 Please note: Configuration overwrite via the Option tab could be disabled by your admin.